merciremi/remicodes/_drafts/ruby-stained-glass.md

 **Will there be different designs?**

-For this first run, I'm planning on a single design.
+For this first run, I'm planning on a single design (which, thanks to [@alexanderadam](https://ruby.social/@alexanderadam){:target="_blank"} (albeit unbeknown to him), I already have an idea for!)

 **How many panels will be made?**

 No hard number yet, but probably 20-ish top!
 The edition will be strictly limited.
 Once they're gone, they're gone.
 No second print run.

-**Is this a joke?**

-It sure started as one.
-But the reaction at RubyCon was real, and so is the craft behind it.
-This is a genuine, limited-edition collectible.
+That's it for today!
+See you in the next exciting episode.

 {% include signature.html %}